emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	In the "counted" version, blockers are counted (internally) and ``Module.setStatus`` is called with some text to report progress (``setStatus`` is a general hook that a program can define in order to show processing updates).

-	..
-COMMENT (not rendered): **HamishW** Remember to cross link to "browser execution environment doc or similar when it exists".
+	.. todo:: **HamishW** Remember to cross link to "browser execution environment doc or similar when it exists".

 	.. note::
-		- When this function is called in a native build it is immediately executed; to keep semantics identical be careful to not push while the queue is being used.
 		- Main loop blockers block the main loop from running, and can be counted to show progress.
 In contrast, ``emscripten_async_calls`` are not counted, do not block the main loop, and can fire at specific time in the future.

 	:param em_arg_callback_func func: The main loop blocker function.
 The function signature must have a ``void*`` parameter for passing the ``arg`` value.